 Once that's done, in a clean sink, cut open the pork and drain the solution.
 I usually wash the raw pork at this point and pat it dry with some paper towels.

 In regards to the netting, you can cut it off or leave it on.
 We typically leave it on because it makes the cut of meat easier to season while it's wrapped in twine.

-Applying a dry rub will infuse flavor into the pork before it’s cooked.
-It’s important to let the meat rest for at least 30 minutes after applying the spices.
-Mix the brown sugar, salt, seasoned salt, chipotle, dry mustard, cinnamon, garlic powder, ground ginger, chili powder, cayenne, cumin, onion powder, and paprika in a medium bowl.
+First, in a medium sized bowl, mix the brown sugar, salt, seasoned salt, chipotle, dry mustard, cinnamon, garlic powder, ground ginger, chili powder, cayenne, cumin, onion powder, and paprika.

 Last, after the rub is applied, place meat in a large pan or dish and cover with foil.
 Put it in the refrigerator for at least 30 minutes up to overnight.